GIScience/ohsome-quality-api/docs/indicator_creation.md

 #### preprocess function

 This function should be used to fetch and preprocess the data needed for your indicator.
-Usually this involves quering the ohsome API and geodatabase.
+Usually this involves querying the ohsome API and geodatabase.
 To make this as easy as possible the modules `ohsome/client.py` and `geodatabase/client.py` are provided.
-Both modules implement asynchronity.
+Both modules implement asynchronicity.
 Please make sure to [await](https://docs.python.org/3/library/asyncio-task.html#awaitables) the response when calling functions from those modules.
 This can be as simple as:

 ```python
 async def preprocess(self):
     query_result = await ohsome.client()
 ```

-All data created during the preproccessing should be stored as attributes of the indicator object.
+All data created during the preprocessing should be stored as attributes of the indicator object.

-> Note: When writting tests for the new indicator class, this function has to be called with `asyncio.run(indicator.preprocess())`.
+> Note: When writing tests for the new indicator class, this function has to be called with `asyncio.run(indicator.preprocess())`.

 #### calculate function